Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

 1. [Download DS4Emulator](https://github.com/r57zone/DualShock4-emulator/releases).
 2. Turn-on your Playstation 4, and start your favorite racing game.
-3. Launch the patched RemotePlay app.
+3. Launch the patched PS RemotePlay app.
 The first time you run it, it may ask you to log in with your PlayStation Network account.
 You'll have to manually connect to your PlayStation 4 using a code.
 To do this, go to _Settings_ > _Remote Play Connection Settings_ > _Add Device_ and follow the on-screen instructions.
 4. Once in-game, run the DS4Emulator executable.
 RemotePlay should recognize DS4Emulator as a genuine DualShock 4 controller, allowing you to play with your wheel!

 <p align="center">